-- 5.2.1 Students should be encouraged to report all cases of bullying to: form tutors, prefects, Progress Leaders, Trinity or any other responsible adult in the College.
-They can send an email to the Pastoral Team using the stay safe email address which is staysafe@stgcc.co.uk or students can complete a blue student vs student complaint form which are based in all student rooms and with all members of the pastoral team.
-Concerns of bullying or inappropriate behaviour witnessed by students on the bus or complaints from parents/carers should be reported to the Pastoral Team. - 5.2.2 Investigations of bullying incidents are the responsibility of the Progress Leader, any member of staff who has an incident reported to them should refer it to the appropriate Progress Leader who will investigate the issue. - 5.2.3 Some victims may only want to be supported from a distance or only require someone to listen and cannot be encouraged to report the incident to a member of staff. - 5.2.4 The victim needs to be consulted as to what would help them before a course of action is decided. - 5.2.5 Progress Leaders need to follow the procedures detailed below when investigating incidents of bullying.
+Concerns of bullying or inappropriate behaviour witnessed by students on the bus or complaints from parents/carers should be reported to the Pastoral Team.

+- 5.2.2 Investigations of bullying incidents are the responsibility of the Progress Leader, any member of staff who has an incident reported to them should refer it to the appropriate Progress Leader who will investigate the issue. - 5.2.3 Some victims may only want to be supported from a distance or only require someone to listen.
+The member of staff should make sure the incident is reported. - 5.2.4 The victim needs to be consulted as to what would help them before a course of action is decided. - 5.2.5 Progress Leaders need to follow the procedures detailed below when investigating incidents of bullying.
 Every case will be different and the procedures will need to be tailored to suit the individual circumstances. - 5.2.6 Investigation: written statements if appropriate, from the victim, the 'bully' or perpetrator and any third party witnesses who should be interviewed separately. - 5.2.7 The incident will be recorded by staff.
 Copies of all correspondence and statements should be placed on file. - 5.2.8 Counsel victim and perpetrator and contact parents/carers.
 Give support to all victims and perpetrators.
 Consider the public response to the incident. - 5.2.9 An attempt will be made to help the perpetrators change their behaviour.